PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 PKV handles sick pay differently.
 There's no statutory ceiling.
 You pick a Krankentagegeld tariff with a daily allowance (typical market range €100–€200/day), pick a waiting period (43 days for employees with full Lohnfortzahlung is standard), and the insurer pays out for as long as you remain unable to work, until one specific event ends it.

 There's a catch.
-Krankentagegeld ends when Berufsunfähigkeit (BU) is established, defined in MB/KT § 15 as more than 50 % occupational disability for the foreseeable future.
+Krankentagegeld ends when Berufsunfähigkeit (BU) is established, defined in MB/KT § 15 as the loss of more than 50 % of your ability to work in your current profession on a foreseeable long-term basis.
 Once Berufsunfähigkeit is determined, Krankentagegeld runs off for at most three months, then stops.
 Whether you have income after that depends entirely on whether you have a separate Berufsunfähigkeitsversicherung (occupational disability insurance).
-Krankentagegeld covers income loss during illness; permanent disability is what BU is for.
+Krankentagegeld covers income loss during illness; permanent inability to work is what BU is for.
 The two products are designed to fit together.

-The price is locked to your entry age.
-A premium you sign at 30 stays priced on a 30-year-old's risk profile for the life of the contract.
+Your entry age sets the price for the life of the contract.
+A premium you sign at 30 stays priced on a 30-year-old's risk profile.
 Premiums adjust over time with general cost trends across the tariff (collective, never individual, under § 155 Abs.
 3 VAG), but they don't reset upward as you personally age.
 Someone joining at 30 today is still being priced from a 30-year-old's profile when they're 50 in the same tariff.

 The contract is designed to be actively managed. § 204 VVG lets you switch tariffs within the same insurer without a new health check, with your full Altersrückstellungen carrying over.
 A Beitragsentlastungstarif lets you pre-build a fixed-euro reduction into your retirement premium (typically €250–€500/month, depending on what you pay in over working life).
 The system rewards the people who actually use these levers.